-We’ll be reporting out on news from the second AOAC INTERNATIONAL Analytical Methods Week of 2020 in this live blog.
-See the Schedule of Meetings – and don’t forget to check this blog regularly for updates throughout the week.
+We shared news from the second AOAC INTERNATIONAL Analytical Methods Week of 2020 in this live blog.

 AOAC’s Senior Director of Standards Deborah McKenzie just touched on ethical considerations of participating in an AOAC ERP in the wrap-up to Analytical Methods Week’s kickoff presentation, “AOAC Orientation: ERP – New Methods through Final Action OMA Status.”
 Attendees have learned about adoption of methods, tracking of First Action Official Methods of Analysis and requirements for changing the action status of Official Methods of Analysis.